contentful/content-models/the-example-app/README.md

-What is `The Example App model`?
+Content model: `The Example App`
 ================================

 The example app content model containts the model for all the example apps, demonstrating in a broader fashion some examples on how to use
 Contentful.
-If you want to see the model in action, we do have a [hosted version](https://contentful-example-app.herokuapp.com/), for you to check out.
+If you want to see the model in action, we have a [hosted version](https://the-example-app-nodejs.herokuapp.com/), for you to check out.

-Through our [command line app](https://github.com/contentful/contentful-cli) you can push this model to your own space.
+Through our [command line app](https://github.com/contentful/contentful-cli) you can import this model into your own space.
 Doing so will be accomplished by this call to the command line app:

 ```
 contentful space seed -s '<SPACE_ID>' -t the-example-app
 ```

-The app will walk you through the steps needed in order to fill your space.
+The Contentful CLI will walk you through the steps needed in order to import this content model into your space.

 If you happen to not have a `<SPACE_ID>`, as in a Space you can overwrite, use the cli to create a new one: